mxnty999/SilverBot/README.md

-# SilverBot
+# Banana Bot
-SilverBot Is A Unbranded Lobby Bot That Is Awesome For Trolling
+Banana Is a free lobby bot!

 # Info

-For The Default Skin You Can [Join Our Discord Server](discord.gg/hmXa5cQCJH) And Do The Command ?item item name to get the ID of that cosmetic and put in the Settings.json where it goes
+For The Default Skin You Can chose it!

-In The V3 Update The Still Is No Join Message So Have Fun Trolling Your Friends :)
+In The V0 Update The Still Is No Join Message So Have Fun Trolling Your Friends :)

 # Support

-For Any More Support [Join Our Discord](discord.gg/hmXa5cQCJH)
+find ur self